An Indian Multi-centric Phase IV Study to Assess the Safety of Crizanlizumab in Sickle Cell Disease Patients

 Sickle cell disease (SCD) is a genetic blood disorder, caused by a mutation in the β-globin gene, which early on progresses into a systemic disease.
 Vaso-occlusion is a hallmark of SCD and can lead to serious acute and chronic complications.

-The purpose of this local Phase IV study is to evaluate the safety of crizanlizumab specifically in Indian patients with SCD aged 16 years or older with a history of VOC leading to healthcare visit.
+The purpose of this local Phase IV study was to evaluate the safety of crizanlizumab specifically in Indian patients with SCD aged 16 years or older with a history of VOC leading to healthcare visit.

 Study Type